roman01la/uix/docs/elements.md

 ## React component instances

-React components wriiten in JavaScript can be used directly in UIx with a minor difference in how props are passed into a component, more on that in [“Interop with React”](/docs/interop-with-react.md) page.
+React components written in JavaScript can be used directly in UIx with a minor difference in how props are passed into a component, more on that in [“Interop with React”](/docs/interop-with-react.md) page.

 ```clojure
 ($ Button {:on-click #(js/console.log :click)}